For The Pleasure of Seeing Her Again

 A homage to his own imaginative and loving mother, Tremblay starts his

-iceballs at passing vehicles by a neighborhood policeman.
-Over the course
+throwing iceballs at passing vehicles by a neighborhood policeman.
+Over

-of the ninety-minute show, you see how the mother/son relationship changes,
+the course of the ninety-minute show, you see how the mother/son

-is twenty-two and attending graphic design school, there is almost as much
+attending graphic design school, there is almost as much unstated in

-unstated in the mother/son dynamic as is stated.
-It's the reading between
+the mother/son dynamic as is stated.
+It's the reading between the

 Filled with humor and some touching sadness, the piece pulls at our